searchmenu mobile

 • They need brighter conditions in the fall and winter with little water, no fertilizer, and cool night temperatures.

-PHALAENOPSIS ORCHIDS – are sometimes referred to as moth orchids and are considered one of the easiest orchids to grow.
+Sometimes referred to as moth orchids, they are considered one of the easiest orchids to grow.
 They are native to the tropics of Asia and Australia.

-• Phalaenopsis need bright, indirect light with temperatures between 21–29°C during the day and 15–18°C for night temperatures.
+• Phalaenopsis needs bright, indirect light with temperatures between 21–29°C during the day and 15–18°C for night temperatures.
 Early morning and late afternoon sun are acceptable; however, avoid midday sunlight, especially in summer.

 • Individual blooms last one month or more, and well-established plants can flower 2 or 3 times a year.
 They come in white, pink, yellow, and violet flower options.

-CATTLEYA ORCHIDS – are mainly native to the tropical regions of the America’s, where they thrive in high humidity and abundant light.
+These orchids are mainly native to the tropical regions of the Americas, where they thrive in high humidity and abundant light.
 Cattleyas are epiphytic orchids, meaning they attach themselves to other plants.
 They have well-developed water-storage organs called pseudobulbs and large, fleshy stems.

 • Cattleyas like the sun, so a western or southern exposure is ideal.
 They will tolerate other exposures, but their blooming will be sparse.